McGuten/Factorio5DimMods/README.md

   - **Automatization**.
     - Add a lot of new inserters, side inserters, more faster inserter, loaders, new tiers of oil refineries and new tiers of assembling machine.
   - **Battlefield**.
-    - Add 2 new laser turret, 2 new gun turret, new electrical turret, new tier wall and gates and a lot of new biters, spitter and spawners, be carefull.
+    - Add 2 new laser turret, 2 new gun turret, new electrical turret, new tier wall and gates.
   - **Bot Recaller**.
     - Utility mod to help recall/collect bots within a network.
   - **Decoration**.
     - Add a lot of new items to decorate your base.
+  - **Enemies**.
+    - Add a lot of new biters, spitter and spawners, recommended for experimented players, be carefull.
   - **Energy**.
     - Add 2 tier of accumulators, boilers, steam engine, solar panel, pumps, new electric poles and a new big lamp.
   - **Equipment**.